 A nationally known bank with a formidable reputation, Chase is an excellent pick for small business banking in Michigan.
 One thing you’ll likely be a fan of are their different tiers of accounts, which enable you to pick the right level of services for your business.
 This enables you to have a lot of choice and flexibility as a small business owner.

-There are three Chase business bank accounts: Chase Business Complete Checking, Chase Premier Business Checking, and Chase Platinum Business Checking.
-We’ll look at Complete, the entry-level account.
+There are three Chase business bank accounts: Chase Business Complete Banking, Chase Performance Business Checking, and Chase Platinum Business Checking.
+We’ll look at Chase Business Complete Banking, the entry-level account.

 You’ll find Chase branches all across the state of Michigan, from Ada to Ypsilanti.